-- 2.1 The Committee comprises five members of the Council, appointed by the Chair of the Council, of which: - 2.1.1 at least one member must have recent, significant and relevant financial experience; - 2.1.2 at least one member must not be a member of Council, - 2.2 No member of the Audit and Risk Assurance Committee can be a member of the People and Resources Committee. - 2.3 The quorum at a meeting of the Committee is any three members.
+- 2.1 The Committee comprises three members of the Council, appointed by the Chair of the Council, of which: - 2.1.1 at least one member must have recent, significant and relevant financial experience; - 2.2 No member of the Audit and Risk Assurance Committee can be a member of the People and Resources Committee. - 2.3 The quorum at a meeting of the Committee is any two members.
 If, during a meeting of the Committee, a quorum ceases to exist, the meeting must be dissolved and all remaining business adjourned to the next meeting of the Committee.